-The carefully detailed bay window with large floor to ceiling glazing provides the best city view for each guest room, and creates the unique window room area with featured window screen for guest to enjoy the special living experience in Beijing.
+The carefully detailed bay window with large floor to ceiling glazing provides the best city view for each guest room and creates the unique window room area with featured window screen for guest to enjoy the special living experience in Beijing.

-Due to the project’s strict program, high land value and 50-meter height restriction, the design process was initially under highly constrained conditions, even saving the 100 year tree which graces the main entrance.
+Due to the project’s strict program, high land value and 50-meter height restriction, the design process was initially under highly constrained conditions, even saving the 100-year tree which graces the main entrance.

-The design team worked closely with the client, COFCO, to re-shape the building massing while advancing the program and re-establishing the building structure and its interior layout grid.
+The design team collaborated closely with the client, COFCO, to re-shape the building massing while advancing the program and re-establishing the building structure and its interior layout grid.
 The end result is a beautifully done building that is contextual to the city, environmentally efficient, and true to the Waldorf Astoria brand.